rocky/python-control-flow/README.rst

    # join point
    i << 1  # This is block 6

-The collection of blocks 4, 5, and 6 are all dominated by the block region head Block 3 which has a border around it to show it is the head of a block region.
+The collection of blocks, 4, 5, and 6, are all dominated by the block region head Block 3, which has a border around it to show it is the head of a block region.

 A border is put around a block *only* if it dominates some *other* block.
-So while technically block 4 dominates, itself, and block 5 dominates itself, that fact is not interesting.
+So while technically block 4 dominates itself, and block 5 dominates itself, that fact is not interesting.

 Colors get darker as the region is more nested.

-In addition, if a jump or fallthrough jumps out of its dominator region the arrowhead of the jump is shown in brown.
+In addition, if a jump or fallthrough jumps out of its dominator region, the arrowhead of the jump is shown in brown.
 Note that a jump arrow from an "if"-like statement or "for"-like to its end will not be in brown.
 Only the "fallthrough" arrow will be in brown.
 This is why the